Ohio State will host 12 events at the Bill and Mae McCorkle Aquatic Pavilion

 The position is appropriate for Wadley because making sure athletes receive a quality, first-rate experience is something he does every day as coach of the Buckeyes.
 That goal reached a pinnacle of realization this year as he coached Ohio State to a stunning and decisive win at the Big Ten championships for the school's first Big Ten crown in 54 years.
 He was named the 2010 Big Ten Conference Coach of the Year for his team's efforts.

-Wadley, a past president of the American Swimming Coaches Association and who is now in his sixth term on the ASCA board, has coached 15 Olympians and his teams have been ranked in the NCAA Top 25 for 21 of the past 24 seasons.
-Buckeye swimmers and divers have qualified for the NCAA championships in 22 of Wadley's 24 years as coach.
+Wadley, a past president of the American Swimming Coaches Association and who is now in his sixth term on the ASCA board, has coached 15 Olympians.
+Buckeye swimmers and divers have qualified for the NCAA championships in 23 of Wadley's 25 years as coach.

 Wadley has coached 16 individual Big Ten champions; overall, he has mentored 26 Big Ten champions at three Big Ten schools.